Drone collides with US Army Black Hawk

-A remotely piloted aircraft system (RPAS) collided with a US Army UH-60M Black Hawk while it was flying at 500ft over a residential neighbourhood on Staten Island, New York, on September 23.
+A remotely-piloted aircraft collided with a US Army UH-60M Black Hawk while it was flying at 500ft over a residential neighbourhood on Staten Island, New York on September 23.

 The Black Hawk made a normal approach and landing at the nearby Linden Airport in New Jersey.